random-iceberg/docker-compose/Project-Requirements.md

   - All source code, configuration files, documentation.
   - All Git repositories as downloaded from Gitlab according to the provided documentation.
   - A README file explaining how to build, run, and access the web application using the Docker images and Docker Compose specification.
   - A PDF of the team presentation.
+(We will use Figma Slide Deck for the presentation.)
 - Submit the solution in the form of a ZIP archive via iLearn.
 - Functional and non-functional requirements both contribute to the final grade.
 - The project is only passed if 50% is reached in all contributions individually.